- A Well-Laid Plan

 I phoned up a farm in western Montana, a great starting point for my journey, I thought.
 A man answered and said they might have something available but that a few other potential volunteers were contacting him at the moment as well.
 He said he'd call me back.

 I waited a day.
 I didn't hear anything.
 So I called again.

-"Well, you are persistent, huh?" he mused over the phone.
+"You're persistent, huh?" he mused over the phone.
 "Well, squeaky wheel gets the grease, I suppose."

 "What I mean is, because you're buggin' me so much, you can just come here if you want."

 "Great!
 Thank you!
 I'll be there in three weeks.
 Thanks again!"

 I bought a Greyhound bus ticket to Missoula and went about getting my affairs in order before I left.
 There was one thing in particular I had been meaning to do.

 Throughout the summer, I had started several drafts of a scathing letter to my French teacher, but each time, I had lost steam.
 I loved her a lot.
 I couldn't be that mad.
 In fact, I kind of even understood where she was coming from on some level, since no one knew better than me how obsessed with her I had been.
 I had tried to hide it and act normal, but in the end, I had freaked her out, no doubt.
 But still, I was flailing for the complete lack of closure.
 The interior space which her attentions had occupied was now a howling vacuum, and I could find no peace.

 I finally managed to write something I thought was decent, and in a moment of daring, I dropped it in the mailbox at the Post Office.
 Couldn't take it back now.